 All prerequisite coursework must be completed prior to enrollment; however, students who will have completed the prerequisites by the end of the spring semester prior to desired enrollment will be more competitive for admission.
-Similarly, applicants completing the typically more demanding science courses such as Organic I, Physics I, or Microbiology by the end of the fall semester are more competitive.
-Applicants are strongly encouraged from leaving a significant number of prerequisites for completion during the summer preceding anticipated enrollment in pharmacy school.
+Similarly, applicants completing the typically more demanding science courses by the end of the fall semester are more competitive.
+Applicants are strongly discouraged from leaving a significant number of prerequisites for completion during the summer preceding anticipated enrollment in pharmacy school.